mhmdbehairy/seal-task/README.md

 * Ant Design Framework
 * Enzyme and Jest for Unit Tests

-The project relies heavily on using the react hooks including the new redux hooks and the new router hooks as hooks are known to have a significant better performance.
+The project relies heavily on using the react hooks including the new redux hooks and the router hooks as they have a significant better performance.

 ## Available Scripts